-Current members Meetings D. Michael G. Stewart (Chair) 3 regularly scheduled meetings (February, April and November) Stéphan Crétier Independence John Lowe Randy Limbacher (as of June 13, 2018) 6 independent directors, 100 per cent independent Mary Pat Salomone Thierry Vandal Other members that served during the year Mandate The Health, Safety, Sustainability and Environment committee is responsible of oversight for health, safety, sustainability, security and environmental matters (HSSE matters).
-The committee reviews and monitors: Richard E. Waugh (retired April 27, 2018) the performance and activities of TransCanada on HSSE matters including compliance with applicable and proposed legislation, regulations and orders; conformance with industry standards and best practices; people, health, safety, sustainability and security; process safety; asset reliability; operational risk management and asset integrity plans and programs; and emergency response plans and programs, the systems, programs and policies relating to HSSE matters and whether they are being appropriately developed and effectively implemented, actions and initiatives undertaken by TransCanada to prevent, mitigate and manage risks related to HSSE matters, including climate change-related risks, which may have the potential to adversely impact our assets, operations, activities, plans, strategies or reputation; or prevent loss or injury to our employees and assets or operations involving: the fatality of or a life threatening injury to a person; any pipeline ruptures resulting in significant property damage or loss of product; any whistleblower events relating to HSSE matters; or any incidents involving personnel and public safety, property damage, environmental damage or physical security that have the potential to severely and adversely impact our reputation and or business continuity, significant regulatory audits, findings, orders, reports and/or recommendations issued by or to TransCanada related to HSSE matters, incidents or issues, together with management's response thereto, and oversight of our voluntary public disclosure on HSSE matters.
+3 regularly scheduled meetings (February, April and November)

+6 independent directors, 100 per cent independent

+The Health, Safety, Sustainability and Environment committee is responsible of oversight for health, safety, sustainability, security and environmental matters (HSSE matters).

+The committee reviews and monitors:

+- the performance and activities of TransCanada on HSSE matters including compliance with applicable and proposed legislation, regulations and orders; conformance with industry standards and best practices; people, health, safety, sustainability and security; process safety; asset reliability; operational risk management and asset integrity plans and programs; and emergency response plans and programs, - the systems, programs and policies relating to HSSE matters and whether they are being appropriately developed and effectively implemented, - actions and initiatives undertaken by TransCanada to prevent, mitigate and manage risks related to HSSE matters, including climate change-related risks, which may have the potential to adversely impact our assets, operations, activities, plans, strategies or reputation; or prevent loss or injury to our employees and assets or operations from malicious acts, natural disasters or other crisis situations, - any critical incidents respecting our assets or operations involving: the fatality of or a life threatening injury to a person; any pipeline ruptures resulting in significant property damage or loss of product; any whistleblower events relating to HSSE matters; or any incidents involving personnel and public safety, property damage, environmental damage or physical security that have the potential to severely and adversely impact our reputation and or business continuity, - significant regulatory audits, findings, orders, reports and/or recommendations issued by or to TransCanada related to HSSE matters, incidents or issues, together with management's response thereto, and - oversight of our voluntary public disclosure on HSSE matters.